 2. The most effective way to approach this question is to think about how the paragraph is organized.
 The topic sentence presents an idea and the rest of the paragraph is devoted to specific examples that support that idea.
 That’s exactly what B says, which makes it the correct answer.

 3. Although the question refers to lines 13-14, they should not be your focus.
-Instead, the last few sentences say that the “buildings reinforced the sensation,” which corresponds to answer A.
+Instead, the last few sentences say that the “buildings reinforced the sensation,” which corresponds to the correct answer A.

-1. What is the function of the fourth paragraph (lines 32-42) in relation to the passage as a whole?
+1. What is the function of the fourth paragraph in relation to the passage as a whole?

 A. To outline some of the processes that Scorsese’s Film Foundation uses to restore films

 B. To discuss the social issues that are raised in films restored by Martin Scorsese’s Film Foundation